mattermost/docs/source/install/self-managed-changelog.md

  - The [Apps Framework](https://developers.mattermost.com/integrate/apps/) allows developers to build integrations with Mattermost that seamlessly work across Mattermost’s desktop and mobile clients.
 Apps can be developed using any programming language, as opposed to plugins which must be developed in Go.

 #### Triggers and Actions
- - Channel admins can now configure certain actions to be executed automatically based on trigger conditions without writing any code.
+ - Channel admins can now configure [certain actions](https://docs.mattermost.com/channels/create-channels.html) to be executed automatically based on trigger conditions without writing any code.

 #### Actions Restructure
  - The **Actions** menu was restructured to reduce the clutter from Plugins and Apps.

 #### Playbook Updates
- - Added retrospective metrics to track up to four key metrics that indicate performance of every run.
+ - Added retrospective metrics (Enterprise edition) to track up to four key metrics that indicate performance of every run.

 ### Improvements